CCBDA-UPC/Assignments-2020/Lab04.md

 Now, to save expenses, you can terminate your environment, this time from the EB console.

 **Q45b: What has happened?
 Why do you think that has happened?** Check both EC2 and EB consoles.
 Add your responses to `README.md`.

+**Q45c: Can you terminate the application using the command line?
+What is the command? if it exists.**

 **Q46: How long have you been working on this session?
 What have been the main difficulties you have faced and how have you solved them?** Add your answers to `README.md`.